Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 database rather than the default database because searching this smaller database will be a bit quicker than searching the much larger one.
 On the other hand, searching against the smaller, less-comprehensive database might yield less information.
-So, you could try both simultaneously.
+So, you could try both simultaneously (in different tabs in your browser).

 In the example BLAST result below, we can see four regions of the DNA sequence that show clear [homology](https://www.ncbi.nlm.nih.gov/pubmed/3621342)